 What's unusual about this Paris garden is that it's all natural, as its name implies.
 The garden has simply been allowed to evolve, with no plantings, mowings, or other types of normal gardening.
 There's a pond where water plants grow, along with tadpoles.
 The next time we're at the Alexandre Dumas market we're going to set aside some time to relax in the natural setting of Pierre-Emmanuel.

-If you're from the US you'll be familiar with the Four Corners, the only place in the country where four states meet at the same point.
+If you're from the US you'll be familiar with the Four Corners, where four states meet at the same point.
 (Colorado, Utah, Arizona & New Mexico.)
 In eastern Paris the same geographical phenomenon occurs, where four arrondissements meet at the same point — the 10th, 11th, 19th & 20th.
 It happens at the Belleville Metro station, where Boulevard de Belleville and Rue de Belleville and boulevard de la Villette and Rue du Faubourg du Temple all come together.

 It's the result of political district creating in the 19th century,when Baron Haussmann drew some straight lines on a map.
 There's no obelisk marking the spot, but if you happen to come up out of Metro Belleville, stop in to cafe La Vielleuse and raise a glass to the baron.